 To do this, just open your editor from the command line while you are in the nix-shell (this example uses Vim):

-Any time you want to get the latest version of the dev tools, you can follow the install procedure again and it’ll update you.
+Any time you want to get the latest version of the dev tools, just

 You usually don’t need to uninstall anything, because

 nix-shell leaves your familiar user environment alone and makes all of its own changes disappear once you exit the shell.
-But it does keep binaries on your device.
+But it does keep binaries and other packages on your device.
 If you want to free up some space, run these commands:

 rm -rf ~/.holonix nix-collect-garbage -d